rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/CannedSalsa.rst

 Directions
 ----------

-1. Combine red onion, white onion, yellow onion, tomatoes, banana peppers, green peppers, tomato paste, white vinegar, garlic powder, salt, cayenne pepper, cumin, brown sugar, and white sugar in a large pot.
+1. Combine the red onion, white onion, yellow onion, tomatoes, banana peppers, green peppers, tomato paste, white vinegar, garlic powder, salt, cayenne pepper, cumin, brown sugar, and white sugar in a large pot.
 Simmer until thick, about 3 hours.
-2. Sterilize the jars and lids in boiling water for at least 5 minutes.
-   Pack the salsa into the hot, sterilized jars, filling the jars to within 1/4 inch of the top.
-Run a knife or a thin spatula around the insides of the jars after they have been filled to remove any air bubbles.
-Wipe the rims of the jars with a moist paper towel to remove any food residue.
-   Top with lids, and screw on rings.
+2. Sterilize the jars and lids in boiling water at least 5 minutes.
+Pack the salsa into the hot, sterilized jars, filling to within 1/4 inch of the top.
+Run a knife or thin spatula around the insides to release any air bubbles.
+Wipe the rims with a moist paper towel to remove any food residue.
+Top with lids and screw on the rings.
-3. Place a rack in the bottom of a large stockpot and fill halfway with water.
-Bring to a boil over high heat, then carefully lower the jars into the pot using a holder.
-Leave a 2 inch space between the jars.
-Pour in more boiling water if necessary until the water level is at least 1 inch above the tops of the jars.
-Bring the water to a full boil, cover the pot, and process for 10 to 15 minutes.
+3. Set a rack in the bottom of a large stockpot and fill halfway with water.
+   Bring to a boil over high heat, then carefully lower the jars in using a holder, leaving a 2 inch space between them.
+Pour in more boiling water if needed until the level sits at least 1 inch above the tops of the jars.
+   Bring to a full boil, cover, and process for 10 to 15 minutes.
-4. Remove the jars from the stockpot and place onto a cloth-covered or wood surface, several inches apart, until cool.
-Once cool, press the top of each lid with a finger, ensuring that the seal is tight (lid does not move up or down at all).
+4. Lift the jars out and set them on a cloth-covered or wood surface, several inches apart, until cool.
+Press the top of each lid with a finger to confirm a tight seal (the lid should not move up or down at all).
    Refrigerate after opening.